HSC R&D Division fund research programs in a number of different ways. Each of the portfolios is listed below:

 Please click the links to view projects funded in each area:

-NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC) Awards & Enabling Awards
+NIHR Evaluation, Trials and Studies (NETS) Awards & Enabling Research Awards

 DoH makes a commitment in the form of an annual contribution of around £3 million to NIHR.
 This investment enables Northern Ireland-based researchers to lead on applications for NIHR research opportunities alongside their colleagues from the United Kingdom (UK).